EnviableOne/WSUS-Maintainance/README.md

 # WSUS-Maintainance
-Powershell Module to Audit and Maintain WSUS In an enterprise environment
+Powershell scripts to Audit and Maintain WSUS In an enterprise environment

 This is a collection of Powershell Scripts with specific tasks to maintain the WSUS configuration the originals were posted By Nitish Kumar on his blog https://nitishkumar.net/ (marked with \*)